stasiandr/personal-blog/content/posts/hugo-automation.md

       FIREBASE_TOKEN: ${{ secrets.FIREBASE_TOKEN }}
 ```

+### GitHub Secrets
-Next in your GitHub repository, go to "Settings" > "Secrets" > "Actions".
-You want to click on "new repository secret".
-Use "FIREBASE_TOKEN" as key.

-To obtain this token run folowing:
+To securely store your Firebase token, go to your GitHub repository, navigate to "Settings" > "Secrets" > "Actions," and add a new repository secret named FIREBASE_TOKEN.
+You can obtain this token by running following:

 ```bash
 firebase login:ci
 ```

+### Push to GitHub

-And now, you want to push our repo to GitHub:
+Finally, push your repository to GitHub:

 ```bash
 git remote add origin <your repository>